nikic/nikic.github.com/aboutMe.markdown

 layout: special
 title: About Me
 ---
 Hi!
 My name is **Nikita Popov**, but you'll mostly meet me as **nikic** on the internet.
-Currently I'm studying computer science and physics at the Technical University of Berlin (Germany).
-I contribute to the PHP project and maintain a number of open-source PHP libraries.
+I'm working as a software developer at [JetBrains](https://www.jetbrains.com/) on the [PhpStorm](https://www.jetbrains.com/phpstorm/) team.
+Before that, I studied computer science and physics at the Technical University of Berlin.
+I contribute to the PHP and LLVM projects and maintain a number of open-source PHP libraries.

 Feel free to contact me via [nikic@php.net](mailto:nikic@php.net).
 Alternatively you can usually find me in the [PHP chatroom on StackOverflow](https://chat.stackoverflow.com/rooms/11/php).